by Tammy Taylor

 My genetics say that I get that stray bright silvery strand of hair early, I found my first one when I was only 16.
 But they typically come in very slowly and I gray probably slower than most women.
 But as I approached my 50’s I found there were a few more strands evident in my hair.
 As I studied them in the mirror I wondered what my reaction should be.
 Should I follow along with social convention and eliminate the evidence of the number of years I’ve enjoyed?
 As a woman, shouldn’t I be repulsed by the very sight of them and run to the drug store right then & there to rectify the problem?
 Don’t I want to look YOUNGER than my years???

 But I saw something different in those pretty silvery strands.
-To me they were representative to me of a life well lived, of holding babies, raising children and loving grandchildren.
+To me they were representative of a life well lived, of holding babies, raising children and loving grandchildren.
 Those silver strands proved that I had done the time and walked the walk to gain the wisdom that often comes only with traveling down the path of life’s lessons.
 I saw the gentle smile of my wise grandmother, silver very young in years as well.
 No, those shiny silver strands didn’t bother me a bit.

 Then two years ago I endured a very stressful time in my life with a breast cancer diagnosis.
 Now those pretty silver grays didn’t just slowly highlight my auburn hair anymore – they were coming in like gangbusters!
 They say stress will turn your hair gray and let me tell you I think there’s something to that!
 Large swaths of grays now covered my natural auburn color in many places.

 Having gone through my diagnosis, treatments and recovery (two years and COUNTING!!)
 I now take a glance in the mirror and see maybe a little something more.
 Oh I still see those years of life well lived, but now I also see the recent struggle and ultimate victory.
-I see tears and faith and hope and smiles.
+I see tears and faith and hope and love and smiles.
 Time will tell if I’ll make that run to the drug store to pick up hair color.
 Like anyone else, if I get to disliking what I see in the mirror I’ll fix it – life’s just too short!
 But for now, I think I’ll keep my shiny ‘Platinum Blondes’ – I’ve earned every one & I’ve come a long way, baby!

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.